abdonkath/MTA_Ridership/README.md

 ADF Statistic: -2.014709719230118
 p-value: 0.28016087630726183

 The p-value is larger than 0.05 so the data is currently not stationary.
 Therefore, we continued to difference again, and we got a result of p-value less than 0.05.
-Since we used differencing twice, our I (Integrated) = 2.
-We used this to make the model.
+Since we used differencing twice, our I (Integrated) is equal to 2.
+We used this value to make the model.
 ```python
 #Make the Model
 from statsmodels.tsa.arima.model import ARIMA